rossetti/KSLBook/docs/05-Chapter5.md

 parts require the assigned operator for a one-minute setup operation.
 The remaining 40 percent of the parts are Type 2 parts and are processed on Machine 2.
-These parts require the assigned operator for a 1.5-minute setup operation.
+These parts require the assigned operator for a 1.5-minute (constant) setup operation.
 The service times (excluding the setup time) are lognormally distributed with a mean of 4.5 minutes and a variance of 1 minute for Type 1 parts and a mean of 7.5 minutes and a variance of $(1.5)^2$ minutes for Type 2 parts.
 The operator of the machine is required to both setup and operate the machine.